scala/docs.scala-lang/_overviews/contribute/scala-standard-library-api-documentation.md

   the whole document though, and pay close attention to the title and commit message formats, noting *present tense*, *length limits* and that it must merge cleanly.
-Remember that the title of the pull request will become the commit message when merged. **Also**, be sure to assign one or more reviewers to the PR, list of reviewers is at the bottom of this document, but the quick version is to add `Review by @heathermiller` or `Review by @dickwall` **in the pull request comments**.
+Remember that the title of the pull request will become the commit message when merged. **Also**, be sure to assign one or more reviewers to the PR, if this is not possible for you, you could mention a user in **in the pull request comments**.

 ### Extra Requirements for Scaladoc Documentation Commits